Home Animals Big Woollybacks: 11 Largest Sheep Around The World

 Average Height: 81 centimeters (32 inches)

-Border Leicester is actually famous for their robustness and ability to grow and mature rapidly.
+Border Leicester is actually famous for its robustness and ability to grow and mature rapidly.
 The special thing about border Leicester is that it is just perfect for all farming systems.
-These sheep are large but docile, and the females are amazing mothers that produce good milk and quality lambs.
+These sheep are large but docile, and the females are amazing mothers who produce good milk and quality lambs.
 Along with that, this breed is also hardy which makes them easy to keep and manage.
-At the same time, this breed deliver high quality meat and wool (twice) annually to a wide range of regions.
-They have long white wool that are ideal for spinners due to the crimp and luster features.
-Thanks to the versatility, this breed is ideal for both commercial farmers and meat production for butcher trades and niche markets.
+At the same time, this breed deliver high-quality meat and wool (twice) annually to a wide range of regions.
+They have long white wool that is ideal for spinners due to the crimp and luster features.
+Thanks to its versatility, this breed is ideal for both commercial farmers and meat production for butcher trades and niche markets.
 It has longer loin and leaner meat compared to other sheep of the same size.

 2Lincoln Sheep